All dogs need proper, consistent training.

 Absolutely!
-Even though dog aggression is a serious issue.
-It is unfortunately misunderstood by too many dog trainers.
-You will be amazed how quickly most dogs get over their insecurities once a proper relationship and structured lifestyle is established between dog and owner.
+Even though dog aggression is a serious issue, it is unfortunately misunderstood by too many dog trainers.
+You will be amazed by how quickly most dogs get over their insecurities once a proper relationship and structured lifestyle is established between dog and owner.

 All of them!
 Regardless of age, breed, or temperament.

 There is no one-size-fits-all dog training method!
 I use balanced dog training methods to help owners learn how to communicate with and create the proper relationship with their dog to foster good behaviors.

 I teach dog owners how to truly communicate with their pets.
 This is opposed to just “training” them, which does not always tap into a dog’s natural instincts.
 This is needed to achieve contentment and good behavior in any dog, regardless of breed, age, or temperament.
 You may read more about how I teach owners to understand their dogs.

 Because we as humans, all come from different backgrounds, cultures, and points of view.
 It only makes sense that dogs approach life from the same perspective.